-I David Moore being the Secretary of the Communications Electrical Electronic Energy Information Postal and Allied Services Union of Australia - Communications Division Tasmanian Branch, certify:
+I Trevor Gauld being the Secretary of the Communications, Electrical, Electronic, Energy, Information, Postal and Allied Services Union of Australia - Electrical, Energy and Services Tasmanian Divisional Branch, certify:

-- that the documents lodged herewith are copies of the full report referred to in s.268 of the RO Act for the BCOM for the period ended 31 March 2015; and - that the full report was provided to members of the reporting unit on 14 May 2015 in accordance with s.265 of the RO Act; and - that the full report was presented to our Annual General meeting of Members on 6 August 2015 in accordance with s.266 of the RO Act.
+- that the documents lodged herewith are copies of the full report referred to in s.268 of the RO Act for the CEPU Communications Division, Tasmanian Branch ("the former reporting unit") for the period 1 April 2016 to 11 August 2016; and - That the full report was provided to members of the reporting unit on 9 December 2016. - that the full report was presented to a meeting of the State Council of the CEPU, Electrical, Energy and Services Division, Tasmanian Divisional Branch ("the successor governing body of the former reporting unit") on 9 December 2016 for the purposes of s.266 of the Act.